bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 ```

 !!! info "`[Order]`"
-    `[Order]` is in brackets, because this signals that this is a table name and not the beginning of the `order by` SQL language element.
+    `[Order]` is in brackets because this signals that this is a table name and not the beginning of the `order by` SQL language element.

 ## Filter duplicates